Ava Easton

-Ava Easton is a health scientist and researcher who specialises in encephalitis, acquired brain injury and narrative medicine, and is considered a world expert in her field of Encephalitis patient outcomes and quality of life.
+Ava Easton MBE is a health scientist and researcher who specialises in encephalitis, acquired brain injury and narrative medicine, and is considered a world expert in her field of Encephalitis patient outcomes and quality of life.
 She is the current Chief Executive of Encephalitis International, a non-profit organisation which provides support and resources for those affected by the neurological disease of Encephalitis, and collaborates with various organisations on research into the disease.

 Education

 Easton studied Applied Social Sciences at the Open University at the age of 33, and went on to complete a PhD with the University of York in 2014, on the role of narratives in encephalitis recovery.

 Career

 Easton has been Chief Executive of Encephalitis International since 2011, having begun work with them in 2000, as Support Service Coordinator.
 She was made an Honorary Fellow in the Department of Clinical Infection, Microbiology and Immunology at the University of Liverpool in 2014.

 In 2014, Easton founded World Encephalitis Day, a global awareness day to raise awareness of the condition, and provide resources and support to those affected.
 In 2017, the charity won a Charity Times Award for Charity of the Year with an income of less than £1 million.
 Also in 2014, 2017, and in 2019, Easton was awarded a Social CEO award, supported by The Guardian newspaper, marking her as one of the top 30 charity leaders on social media.
 In 2019, World Encephalitis Day won a Third Sector Award for Communications Campaign of the Year, and Easton was given a Charity Comms Inspiring Communicator Award.

 She is a member of the Global Forum on Neurology and COVID-19, and has been Chair of the Patient, Public and Community Engagement and Involvement Panel, on the taskforce for the COVID-19 NeuroResearch Coalition, since 2020.
 Additionally in 2020, Easton became a member of the Steering Committee for the National Surveillance Programme on Neurological Complications of COVID-19 (COVID-CNS).
 She also forms part of the associated group CoroNerve, and was also appointed as the Head of Patient and Public Involvement for the programme.
 Further, Easton is the Chair of the Patient and Public Involvement Panel for the Brain Infections Research Group of the Global Health Network.
 She is an Ambassador for the European Brain Council, and a member of many other not-for-profit organisations, including the Royal Society of Medicine, the Association of Chief Executives of Voluntary Organisations, the American Academy of Neurology, and the European Academy of Neurology.

 Easton also lectures at the University of Glasgow School of Medicine, and the University of Liverpool Brain Infections Group, as well as a consultant for media on encephalitis and brain injuries, most recently for the UK television program Hollyoaks on Channel 4.

+Easton was awarded an MBE – Member of the Order of the British Empire by His Majesty The King in his 2026 New Year Honours List for her work and research in encephalitis.